 Lost, Stolen and Damaged Cards

-- If your student card is lost, stolen, damaged (or you request a new picture) you must pay a $20 replacement fee at the Registrar’s Office before a new card can be printed at the InfoCentre.
+- If your student card is lost, stolen, damaged (or you request a new picture) you must pay a $20 replacement fee at the Enrolment Services Office before a new card can be printed.

 - You will also have to pay a replacement fee for your U-Pass sticker (if required).
 Please contact the Student Administrative Council office for more information at 905-735-2211 extension 7659.